I want to work in ..... teaching

 Bursaries are available for PGCE courses depending on your subject of study and your class of degree – see www.education.gov.uk/get-into-teaching/funding/training-in-england/postgraduate-funding for details.

 - The Good Teacher Training Guide provides an overview and ranking of PGCE providers

 - Canterbury Christ Church University is the nearest provider of teacher training www.canterbury.ac.uk/StudyHere/Postgraduate/TrainToTeach/Home.aspx

-- Applicants will be able to apply through GTTR for places on courses currently within the scheme and for places available through School Direct.
+- Applicants will be able to apply through UCAS for places on courses currently within the scheme and for places available through School Direct.

-- Applications will be submitted from 1 November, there will be no application deadline.
+- Applications can be submitted from 21st November 2013 for 2014 entry (this has been changed from the !st November), there will be no application deadline.

 - Paper copy forms will be replaced with electronic pdfs.